sandalle/minecraft_bigreactor_control/README.md

 - Rod Control: 90% (Let's start off safe and then power up as we can)
 - Minimum Energy Buffer: 15% (will power on below this value)
 - Maximum Energy Buffer: 85% (will power off above this value)
-- Minimum Temperature: 850^C (Will raise control rods below this value)
+- Minimum Temperature: 850^C (will raise control rods below this value)
-- Maximum Temperature: 950^C (Will lower control rods above this value)
+- Maximum Temperature: 950^C (will lower control rods above this value)

 Requirements
 ----------------------------